This post may be sponsored or contain affiliate links. All opinions remain our own.(Full disclosure)

 Over the long-term, you could end up with more pounds than before you begin your weight loss journey.

 Switch from starvation to intermittent fasting for better results.

-Although starving and fasting is an avoidance of food they differ from the length of time without food and the austerity of symptoms experienced.
+Although starving and fasting are avoidance of food, they differ from the length of time without food and the austerity of symptoms experienced.

 The longer you fast, the more inclined you are to a type of starvation.